Emma-dk/recipes/pancakes.md

 ## Preparing the batter

 - combine the flour, baking powder and salt
-- Make a well in the center and pour the  milk, eggs and butter in it
+- Make a well in the center and pour the milk, eggs and butter in it.
+- Mix it all together.

 ## Baking the pancakes